TickTockBent/TimeTickBase/documentation/Tokenomics.md

    - Members transfer stake to leader on join
    - Stake returned to member on exit
    - Reward distribution configured by contract structure
+   - Can implement timelock requirements or other requirements/incentives as part of contract

 ## Genesis Fountain